 What Alternatives Are There to Rope Toys for Dogs?

 I can probably list a hundred other alternatives here, but instead, I will recommend a few that I feel safe giving to my dogs.
+You could also consider getting interactive toys that can stimulate the brain, making for a great activity!

 You really need to be on your toes during the first one to two days and monitor its behavior and poop closely.